Budget Engagement

 Engagement Programs

-• Budget Public Hearing
+• Budget Public Hearings

 The public will have an opportunity to provide input on the Mecklenburg County manager's budget recommendations before the budget is adopted by the Board of County Commissioners.